prometheus-operator/prometheus-operator/Documentation/proposals/202405-scrapeconfig-graduation.md

 ## Why

-The goal of this proposal is to bring the ScrapeConfig CRD in the Prometheus Operator to a 1:1 relationship with the Prometheus `scrape_config`.
-By enhancing the Service Discovery support, aligning the CRD fields, and standardizing configurations, we aim to provide a more comprehensive and versatile monitoring solution.
-This will improve usability, cover more use cases, and pave the way for a smooth transition to a beta version of the ScrapeConfig CRD.
+The goal of this proposal is to pave the way to graduate the ScrapeConfig CRD in the Prometheus Operator to beta.
+We aim to do this by building a 1:1 relationship with the Prometheus `scrape_config`.
+By enhancing the Service Discovery support, aligning the CRD fields, and standardizing configurations, we aim to provide a more comprehensive and versatile monitoring solution and pave the way for a smooth transition to a beta version of the ScrapeConfig CRD.

 ## Pitfalls of the Current Solution